tanvikad/balance-robot/docs/index.md

 ---
 layout: page
-title: Project Overview
+title: Self Balancing Robot
 permalink: /
 exclude: true
 ---

-# Project Abstract
+# Abstract

 The goal of our final project is to create a self balancing two wheel robot.
 When pushed off balance, the robot will move forward and back to regain balance, which we define to be the upright position.
 We will use a PID control to control the angular velocity of the two wheels to achieve this capability.